ployst/ployst.github.io/_posts/2016-05-31-websockets-django-aurelia.markdown

 We have a set of worker containers consuming from Redis and forming responses.

-We've chosen to use the identical image base, but we run with different commands in Kubernetes for each.
+We've chosen to use the same docker image for both, but we run with different commands in Kubernetes for each.